burakpadr/tuxdb/README.md

-# TuxDB
+﻿# TuxDB

 TuxDB is a DBMS that is developed with No-SQL logic.
-If you interested in the design of the TuxDB-Core structure, you can review the design documents from [here](https://github.com/burakpadr/tuxdb/blob/main/docs/design/tuxdb-design.md)
+If you interested in the design of the TuxDB-Core structure, you can review the design documents from [here]()

 # Run